appcelerator-developer-relations/appc-sample-ti730/README.md

 # Sample App for Titianum SDK 7.3.0

 This sample is for showing the newest features introduced in Axway Titanium SDK 7.3.0.
 Of course this is not everything introduced in 7.3.0.
-Check out the full list of features, bugfixes and improvements in the [releasenotes](https://docs.appcelerator.com/platform/latest/#!/guide/Titanium_SDK_7.3.0.GA_Release_Note).
+Check out the full list of features, bugfixes and improvements in the [release notes](https://docs.appcelerator.com/platform/latest/#!/guide/Titanium_SDK_7.3.0.GA_Release_Note).

 ## iOS
 On iOS there are multiple new features that are great.